Our Top Ten Festivals for Students in 2026

 Mighty Hoopla celebrates all things pop while also championing LGBTQIA+ and female artists who are usually underrepresented in festival line-ups.
 From early noughties throwbacks to contemporary up-and-coming pop artists, Mighty Hoopla is an incredible and inclusive experience!

-Enjoy your summer knowing your student house for 24-25 has already been sorted!
+Enjoy your summer with the best festivals for students, knowing your uni house for this year has already been sorted!
 This is where we come in…

-All of the festival information, including ticket prices, is correct at the time of writing.
-Be aware some festivals may charge extra booking fees, and prices may increase closer to the event.
+All the festival information, including ticket prices, is correct at the time of writing (original publication).
+Be aware that some festivals may charge extra booking fees, and prices may increase closer to the event.